How data exchange on Senate works

-- Approval workflows are implemented to protect customer privacy, govern data visibility and exchange by enforcing licensing terms; giving you control over who can see and access data for permitted use.
+- Data License approval workflows are implemented to protect customer privacy, govern data visibility and exchange by enforcing licensing terms; giving you control over who can see and access data for permitted use.

-- Promote data discoverability by listing your data (packages) in a Catalog for exchange, or added packages directly to a project to negotiate licensing terms with another organization.
+- Data discoverability by other organizations can be promoted by listing your data (packages) in a Catalog for exchange, or adding packages directly to a project to negotiate licensing terms with another organization.

-- Oversee and manage the sharing of your data packages on Senate
+Oversee and manage the sharing of your organisation's data packages on Senate by understanding:

-- Understand how data can be shared on the Data Republic Catalog and in Senate Projects
+- How data can be shared in the Data Republic Catalog for commercialization

 - Data upload and management is typically carried out by a data analyst, on behalf of the data custodian.
 If you are prepping and managing your data for exchange, refer to the Quick Start Guide for Analysts on how to get your data into Senate and prepare a package for exchange.

-- Requests to access data via a Catalog can be made by adding the data package to a project.
-If a user adds your data package to their project, the data package owner will automatically be added to the project to discuss the data license request.
+- Requests to access data can be made by adding the data package to a project.
+The data package owner will automatically be added to the project to discuss the data license request.

 - Access to the data is not granted until a data license is approved the data governance manager from each organization, and lastly, the Data Republic platform admin.
 For more information on how data licensing works, see Requesting and approving data licenses.

 How can data be commercialized using the Data Republic Catalog?